Auralien/D3-api-ios/README.md

 You can find more information concerning Blizzard returned JSON in [Blizzards API description on GitHub](https://github.com/Blizzard/d3-api-docs).

-Also you can check sample project from this repository that uses this Kit.
+Also you can check sample iPad project from this repository that uses this Kit.

 ### Player's career fetching